Bernardo-MG/library-maven-archetype/readme.md

 ### Installing

 The best way to install the Archetype is by downloading it from the [Bintray repository][bintray-repo].
-It can be acquired from the [Maven Central Repository][maven-repo] too, but not recommended.
+It can be acquired from the [Maven Central Repository][maven-repo] too, but it is not recommended.

 The Maven coordinates and URL for it are: